All About Product Safety Engineers

 Product Safety Engineer Employment Estimates

-There were about 25,900 jobs for Product Safety Engineer in 2016 (in the United States).
+In 2016, there was an estimated number of 25,900 jobs in the United States for Product Safety Engineer.
 New jobs are being produced at a rate of 8.5% which is above the national average.
 The Bureau of Labor Statistics predicts 2,200 new jobs for Product Safety Engineer by 2026.
-The BLS estimates 1,900 yearly job openings in this field.
+There will be an estimated 1,900 positions for Product Safety Engineer per year.

 The states with the most job growth for Product Safety Engineer are North Dakota, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Product Safety Engineer ranges between $53,170 and $142,970.